khalil5754/khalil5754.github.io/_posts/2022-08-08-blog-post-title-from-file-name.md

 Interesting.

 There are many more factors, such as taxes and foreign policy, that make Canada an attractive destination.
 However, this blog was never meant to be in-depth on my thesis topic, but I figured for my first post ever I should write about something I'm passionate about.
+This was a short post - but don't get used to it, I'm just learning how to do this.
 My next post might be less nerdy, but the post after that might be more nerdy - or maybe they'll get progressively nerdier. **It all averages out in the end.**

 Signing off,

-Khalil
+Khalil (TheStatsGuy)
 ```